-8.5 This chapter looks at the idea of comprehensively adjusting the income tax base for inflation.
+8.6 This chapter looks at the idea of comprehensively adjusting the income tax base for inflation.
 To clarify, this is different to the idea of inflation indexing personal income tax thresholds.
 Even if personal income tax thresholds were indexed for inflation, or if there were a flat personal tax rate and no personal income tax thresholds to index, there would still be a question of how to take inflation into account so that people who earn interest or other forms of capital income are not taxed on purely inflationary gains.

-&lt;sup>25 Tax Working Group.
+46 Tax Working Group.
 (2018).
 Appendix E - Inflation indexing the tax system https://taxworkinggroup.govt.nz/resources/twg-bg-3985472-appendix-e-inflation-indexing-the-tax-system

-- 8.6 One approach to comprehensive indexation was proposed by the 1989 Consultative Document on the Taxation of Income from Capital.
-This Consultative Document approach involves four key changes: - Sale of revenue account capital assets on sale, the cost base of the asset and improvements is increased by the amount of inflation since incurring these expenses. - Inventories or trading stock the 'opening value' of trading stock is increased by an inflationary component based on the average value of stock through the year. - Depreciation the cost base of depreciable assets is increased every year by inflation. - Financial arrangements the inflationary component of interest received is non-assessable and the inflationary component of interest paid is non-deductible.
-If inflation exceeds interest, the cost base for the value of the arrangement is increased.
+- 8.7 One approach to comprehensive indexation was proposed by the 1989 Consultative Document on the Taxation of Income from Capital.47 This Consultative Document approach involves four key changes: - Sale of revenue account capital assets on sale, the cost base of the asset and improvements is increased by the amount of inflation since incurring these expenses. - Inventories or trading stock the 'opening value' of trading stock is increased by an inflationary component based on the average value of stock through the year. - Depreciation the cost base of depreciable assets is increased every year by inflation. - Financial arrangements the inflationary component of interest received is non-assessable and the inflationary component of interest paid is non-deductible.
 Other adjustments would be required for more complex financial arrangements, such as derivatives and arrangements in foreign currency.